saepark/saepark.github.io/research.md

   - Nominated for Best Conference Paper Prize at the _SMS Special Conference_ (2022)

 - How Individual Regulators Contribute to Regulatory Failure: Evidence from Microdata (w/ Oliver Hahl & Sunkee Lee). _Under Review._
-  - Nominated for Best Conference Paper Prize and Best Research Methods Prize Prize at the _SMS Annual Conference_ (2021)
+  - Nominated for Best Conference Paper Prize and Best Research Methods Prize at the _SMS Annual Conference_ (2021)

 - Are Knowledge Sharing and Learning Tradeoffs?
 Linking Performance Incentives with Digital Information Systems Usage. _Working Paper._